jacksonkonkin/LeetCode-Progress/Week2.md

 - Solved the Maximun Average Subarray problem: this problem is about finding the subarray of a given length k that has the maximum average value
 - Solved the Max Consecutive Ones III problem: this problem is about finding the longest subarray with at most k zeros
 ## Tuesday, March 11, 2025
+- Learned about prefix sum and how it can be used to solve problems

 ## Wednesday, March 12, 2025